gab-dev-7/SwiftNet/README.md

 - **Found a bug or have a feature idea?** Open an issue to discuss it first (especially for larger changes).
 - **Want to fix something yourself?** Fork the repo, create a branch, and submit a pull request.

+### Rules
+- **AI** - You're free to use anything you want to your advantage, but AI written slop that wasn't even ran locally won't be merged.
+If you don't understand the code please do not subbmit anything.

 ## License
 This project is licensed under the Apache License 2.0